shahinsalehiin/Darklup-Lite/readme.txt

 	<li><strong>Ready for translation ( .pot files included):</strong> You can translate from the predefined language to your required language because .pot file is included in this plugin to serve you in your native language.</li>
 	<li><strong>Well Documented:</strong> Proper documentation is created in the settings option and all the details about this plugin and tutorials are available in the documentation section to guide you in the easiest way.</li>
 	<li><strong>Keyboard Shortcut:</strong> Easy to turn ON or OFF dark mode using Ctrl+Alt+D. Keyboard Shortcut works on both Frontend and Backend of the site.</li>
+	<li><strong>Dynamic Dark Mode:</strong> With the help of the dynamic dark mode option, you can easily enable the dark mode feature on your website without doing any complex configuration.
+Darklup Dark Mode utilizes an intelligent, dynamic algorithm to effortlessly generate stunning dark mode color schemes for your website.</li>
+	<li><strong>Add Overlay to all Background Images:</strong> Enable the overlay option to add a visually appealing effect to all background images, enhancing their appearance without the need for image replacement.</li>
 </ol>